-The co-author and head of Neurology Medical at Lundbeck Seattle Biopharmaceuticals offered perspective on the findings and what impact eptinezumab may have on migraine care.
+The head of Neurology Medical at Lundbeck Seattle Biopharmaceuticals offers perspective on the findings and what impact eptinezumab may have on migraine care.

 “Now that we have a drug that literally within the first day of infusion is providing efficacy to patients is quite amazing.
 I do think it’s a real change in the paradigm.”